jacar0812/SOC-Honeynet/README.md

 Leveraging Microsoft Sentinel, these logs enable the creation of attack maps, alert triggers, and incident reports.
 I conducted a security metric analysis in an unsecured setting for 24 hours, implemented security measures to strengthen the environment, conducted another 24-hour metric analysis, and presented the resulting improvements below

-The metrics we will show are:
+The metrics I will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)